AshAvalanche/ash-docs/docs/toolkit/ansible-avalanche-collection/tutorials/monitoring.md

 #### Subnet dashboard

-If you created a [Subnet EVM](https://github.com/ava-labs/subnet-evm) blockchains in the [Blockchain management](./blockchain-management) tutorial, you can configure the Grafana role to install a pre-configured dashboard for it.
+If you created a [Subnet EVM](https://github.com/ava-labs/subnet-evm) blockchains in the [Subnet Creation](/docs/toolkit/ansible-avalanche-collection/tutorials/subnet-creation) tutorial, you can configure the Grafana role to install a pre-configured dashboard for it.

 To do so, define the `grafana_subnets_dashboard_variables` variable (in [`grafana.yml`](https://github.com/AshAvalanche/ansible-avalanche-getting-started/blob/main/inventories/local/group_vars/grafana.yml) for the [`local`](https://github.com/AshAvalanche/ansible-avalanche-getting-started/tree/main/inventories/local) inventory):